-The exam exemptions extend to only second semester exams in 36 week high school courses (including courses taken in grade 7 and 8 for high school credit).
+The exam exemptions extend to only second semester exams in 36 week including courses taken in grade 7 and 8 for high school credit.
 Students may earn exemptions by a variety of methods, including course GPA/Absences, passing TAKS Testing, passing EOC Tests, and taking AP Exams.